Lande21/RolandeU.github.io/README.md

 - MIRACLE: GOD will provide always 100%.

 Day 18 of 365. **Brave and thouthful!**
-- DAY: Saturday, Went to yoga, made breakfast, called mom and sis, attended a meeeting and went to c,
+- DAY: Saturday, Went to gutanga, called mom and sis, attended a meeeting and went to c,
-- I have some interviews coming up, talked with fam ...hope this week gets easier!! rimwe ry'umunani gotta lock in in nsbe, hopefully
+- I have some interviews coming up, talked with fam ...hope this week gets easier!!
+Kabiri ry'umunani
+gotta lock in in nsbe, hopefully

 3hr work: Daily💚💚💚